 "The difference between successful and unsuccessful people, a lot of times, is their ability to manage time," says Severson, who is a chemistry teacher in a suburb of St. Paul, Minnesota.
 "Fundamentally, it's a learned skill."

-Gloria Frender, an educational consultant from Boulder, Colo., develops and teaches practical, hands-on ways to help kids and their families cope with schedules that can be overwhelming.
+Gloria Frender, an educational consultant from Boulder, Colorado, develops and teaches practical, hands-on ways to help kids and their families cope with schedules that can be overwhelming.

 Frender and other organizational experts agree: Kids learn what they see.
 So if you come in and throw the mail wherever, drop your coat over a chair, and toss your keys on the table, only to search in vain for them two hours later, it shouldn't be any surprise that your daughter can't find her shoes when it's time to leave the house.